Just Breathe (Pearl Jam song): Covers

 Willie Nelson released his version of the song on the 2012 album Heroes, as well as a promotional single.

 Jennifer Warnes released her version of the song on the 2018 album Another Time, Another Place.

-Miley Cyrus released a version of the song on YouTube in 2020.
+Miley Cyrus released a version of the song on YouTube in 2020, as part of the MTV Unplugged Presents Miley Cyrus Backyard Sessions.

+Dave Matthews covered the song solo on September 2, 2023, as part of the encore of Dave Matthews Band's show at the Gorge Amphitheater, in tribute to Jimmy Buffett and other friends who “breathed their last this week”.
+He continued to play the song during the band's 2023 fall tour and into their 2024 summer tour.